mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 # Step 0, set up a static local IP for your raspberry pi

-go to your router's admin page and configure the DHCP settings to that you reserve an IP address for you raspberry pi.
-The easier way to do this is to check the current ip your Pi has and use that.
+go to your router's admin page and configure the DHCP settings to reserve an IP address for your raspberry pi.
+It's easiest to check the current ip your Pi has and use that.